TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 TMC will eventually have multiple language-specific departments and leaders: English, Japanese, Chinese (Mandarin and/or Cantonese), etc. These departments will develop their own leadership teams, worship services, activities, ministries, and programs, using their own languages.

-Located at one of the centers of the world’s largest megacity, TMC is a Christ centered, Bible based, disciple making church, trying to display the multi-faceted glory of God by worshiping and obeying Jesus Christ in a warm and welcoming multicultural setting.
+Located at one of the centers of the world’s largest megacity, within the second largest unreached people group on planet earth, TMC is a Christ centered, Bible based, disciple making church, trying to display the multi-faceted glory of God by worshiping and obeying Jesus Christ in a warm and welcoming multicultural setting.

 Each department will select representatives for the all-church leadership team, which will use English.
 This is partly because English is the international language of the world.
 It is also because English tends to reduce social hierarchical distinctions so important to Japanese language and culture.
 English is a more horizontal language and helps foster multicultural respect.